 9 out of 10 patents fail to generate value for their respective owners.
 These patents don’t get implemented in products, nor they find any licensing opportunity in their lifetime.

-Does that mean those 90% patents are useless?
+Does that mean that 90 % of patents are useless?
 No. Some of them could be, but not all.
 Most of those 90% patents don’t find monetization opportunities because most businesses often end up overlooking the true potential of their patents.
-Which results in their patent failing to find licensing opportunities and in a way becoming useless to them.
+This results in their patent failing to find licensing opportunities and in a way becoming useless to them.
 Eric Halber explains one of those reasons really well here in his article: Why 90% of patents are useless?

-In this article we have discussed 7 of such mistakes that patent owners or counsels make, which results in their patents losing monetization value.
-If you’re looking for monetizing your patent portfolio, knowing these mistakes will help you avoid them and extract highest possible value from your patent portfolio.
+In this article, we have discussed 7 of such mistakes that patent owners or counsels make, which results in their patents losing monetization value.
+If you’re looking for monetizing your patent portfolio, knowing these mistakes will help you avoid them and extract the highest possible value from your patent portfolio.

 1. Wrong or Poor Claim Construction

-The claim construction process requires an in-depth understanding of the IP domain and also of the technology domain in which the patent is filed..
-Claim construction has various factors which play an important role in deciding the worth of your patent.
-The appropriate claim construction leads to a right set of overlapping products which further increases the net value of a patent.
+The claim construction process requires an in-depth understanding of the IP domain and also of the technology domain in which the patent is filed.
+Claim construction has various factors that play an important role in deciding the worth of your patent.
+The appropriate claim construction leads to the right set of overlapping products which further increases the net value of a patent.

 Relevant Strategy: How to file broader and good quality patent claims?

 2. Hiring Inexperienced IP Consulting Firm

 Monetizing IP assets is a complicated process and is not recommended to carry on your own unless you are an expert.
 It needs an in-depth understanding of the market and what buyers are looking for.
 Not only this, but you should also know how to showcase your IP assets to get the right price.